ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 	`SELECT * from doc;`

-## Accessing data in IBM CLoud Object Storage S3 from Hive
+## Accessing data in IBM Cloud Object Storage S3 from Hive

 Use the following example statement to access data in IBM Cloud Object Storage (COS) from Hive:
 ```